Business

 As of last year, the excise on beer and spirits had increased more than 17 per cent since the beginning of the pandemic.

-The Brewers Association of Australia made a last minute submission to the Federal Government’s Treasurer’s Budget consultation process calling for urgent action to address the high rates of tax.
+In a bid to address escalating costs, the Brewers Association of Australia has made submission to the Federal Government’s Treasurer’s Budget consultation process calling for urgent action to address the high rates of tax.

 Brewers Association of Australia CEO, John Preston said the country has one of the highest beer tax rates in the world and there was no need to keep raising the bar.